 Next, your legacy numbers must be ported (or transferred) to your cloud communications provider.
 Finally, a project manager will oversee the entire number-porting process and ensure that on the day your account is ready to go live all numbers are properly ported to your new cloud vendor.

 It is critical during implementation to create new IVRs.
-The new IVRs are frequently at the center of your cloud communications transition and successful deployments rely on your vendor to execute it as part of implementation.
+The new IVRs are frequently at the center of your cloud communications transition and successful deployments rely on your vendor to execute it as part of the implementation.
 As with number porting, this can become a complex and lengthy process that might delay your live date and erode the return expected from your project.

 Partnering with your cloud communications vendor will accelerate your live date and remove the complexities associated with it.
 Your organization can at any point after live date easily modify and edit each IVR as needed.

 One of the key reasons organizations migrate to cloud communications is to consolidate all communications applications into a single platform and eliminate unnecessary spend in redundant tools.
-Therefore, successful deployments must incorporate training and adoption initiatives that focus on both end users and administrators.
+Therefore, successful deployments must incorporate training and adoption initiatives that focus on both end-users and administrators.
 These can be done either in person or remotely, and eventually on-demand with pre-recorded videos.

 Ensuring your organization has been trained on the new system is very effective in preventing users from bringing in new applications or communications vendors that will erode the financial benefits of your cloud communications transition project.